Einsatzgruppen: Invasion of Poland

 In response to Adolf Hitler's plan to invade Poland on 1 September 1939, Heydrich re-formed the Einsatzgruppen to travel in the wake of the German armies.
 Membership at this point was drawn from the SS, the Sicherheitsdienst (Security Service; SD), the police, and the Gestapo.
 Heydrich placed SS-Obergruppenführer Werner Best in command, who assigned Hans-Joachim Tesmer to choose personnel for the task forces and their subgroups, called Einsatzkommandos, from among educated people with military experience and a strong ideological commitment to Nazism.
 Some had previously been members of paramilitary groups such as the Freikorps.
-Heydrich instructed Wagner in meetings in late July that the Einsatzgruppen should undertake their operations in cooperation with the Ordnungspolizei (Order Police; Orpo) and military commanders in the area.
+Heydrich instructed the First Quartermaster of the Wehrmacht Heer Eduard Wagner in meetings in late July that the Einsatzgruppen should undertake their operations in cooperation with the Ordnungspolizei (Order Police; Orpo) and military commanders in the area.
 Army intelligence was in constant contact with Einsatzgruppen to coordinate their activities with other units.

 Initially numbering 2,700 men (and ultimately 4,250 in Poland), the Einsatzgruppen's mission was to murder members of the Polish leadership most clearly identified with Polish national identity: the intelligentsia, members of the clergy, teachers, and members of the nobility.
 As stated by Hitler: "... there must be no Polish leaders; where Polish leaders exist they must be killed, however harsh that sounds".
 SS-Brigadeführer Lothar Beutel, commander of Einsatzgruppe IV, later testified that Heydrich gave the order for these murders at a series of meetings in mid-August.
 The Sonderfahndungsbuch Polen – lists of people to be murdered – had been drawn up by the SS as early as May 1939, using dossiers collected by the SD from 1936 forward.
 The Einsatzgruppen performed these murders with the support of the Volksdeutscher Selbstschutz, a paramilitary group consisting of ethnic Germans living in Poland during Operation Tannenberg.
 Members of the SS, the Wehrmacht, and the Ordnungspolizei also shot civilians during the Polish campaign.
 Approximately 65,000 civilians were murdered by the end of 1939.
 In addition to leaders of Polish society, they murdered Jews, prostitutes, Romani people, and the mentally ill.
 Psychiatric patients in Poland were initially murdered by shooting, but by spring 1941 gas vans were widely used.

 Seven Einsatzgruppen of battalion strength (around 500 men) operated in Poland.
 Each was subdivided into five Einsatzkommandos of company strength (around 100 men).